Last updated - May 10, 2018

 Magento vs WooCommerce – How to Compare

-When you compare two top eCommerce platforms, you need to consider multiple aspects in accordance to the business model that you are planning.
+When you compare two top eCommerce platforms, you need to consider multiple aspects in accordance with the business model that you are planning.
 Here is a list of aspects that we would consider for this article pitching Magento and WooCommerce against each other.

 - Set up process